josephxbrick/table_of_contents_sketch_plugin/README.md

 Note that it doesn't matter how your artboards are ordered in the layer list.
 The plug-in will use the left-to-right or top-to-bottom order that the artboards are arranged in, so all artboards need to be arranged in a single horizontal row or a single vertical column.
 (The plug-in will figure out which.)

-Note that the plugin does not support placing artboards on top artboards, which is a practice I don't quite understand.
+Note that the plugin does not support placing artboards on top of artboards, which is a practice I don't quite understand.

 For the TOC to use sections, each section must start with a section-heading artboard.
 Again, check out the sample sketch file to see the setup.